 Since 1994, PAFA has provided studio art training to students (grades 9-12) from more than 50 public, charter and parochial schools in Philadelphia.
 The program offers teens who have little or no access to an art program the opportunity to acquire a solid foundation in the fine arts.
 Students in this model program follow an honors-level curriculum through foundation drawing, painting and life drawing in the great traditions of American art set by Thomas Eakins in PAFA’s historic studios.
 This non-credit program emphasizes building a portfolio, developing skills, and artistic growth.
 Classes are taught by PAFA faculty and graduate students.

 Courses are offered during fall and spring semesters and take place weekdays after school, 3 - 5:30 p.m.
-The Fall 2017 semester ends on Thursday, December 14.
-The Spring 2018 semester runs Monday, January 29 - Thursday, April 26.
-No classes meet during Spring Break: March 5 - 11.
+Fall classes run October 1 - December 13, 2018 (no class on Thursday, November 22, for Thanksgiving).
+Spring classes run January 28 - May 2, 2019 (no classes during Spring Break, April 8 - 12).

-Foundation Drawing (Mondays, Studio 6/Historic Landmark Bldg.) – Students will learn all the essential elements of drawing from observation: shape, line, form, shading, composition and expression.
+Foundation Drawing (Mondays, Room 461/Samuel M.V.
+Hamilton Bldg.) – Students will learn all the essential elements of drawing from observation: shape, line, form, shading, composition and expression.
 Students will draw from still life, skulls, skeletons, and PAFA’s historic collection of Greco-Roman and Renaissance plaster casts.
 Essential to all art forms, foundation drawing is a primary class for beginning students.
 Charcoal, pencil and pastel will be the primary materials used.

 Oil Painting (Tuesdays, Room 1010/Samuel M.V.
 Hamilton Bldg.) – This class presents a comprehensive introduction to painting from life with oil colors.
 The class will cover a variety of methods, mediums and approaches.
 Students will learn color, brushwork and composition while painting from still life objects, urban landscapes, and self portraits.
 Starting with a limited palette and small paintings, students will be guided to more complex full color paintings in larger formats.